Sylvester-Preconditioned Adaptive-Rank Implicit Time Integrators for Advection-Diffusion Equations with Variable

 \section{Numerical Experiments}

-We demonstrate the computational complexity estimates and the overall efficacy of the proposed algorithm for advection-diffusion equations with several numerical examples.
-We assume homogeneous Dirichlet boundary conditions for all the tests for simplicity.
-All simulations were performed using MATLAB.
-For benchmarking purposes, we compare against full-rank algorithm using the Kronecker formulation inverted with MATLAB's backslash command.
+We demonstrate the overall efficacy of the algorithm with several 2D and 3D numerical examples.
+We assume homogeneous Dirichlet boundary conditions for simplicity; \HHONE{other boundary conditions (e.g., periodic, Neumann, etc.) can be easily incorporated in the formulation through the operators $T_{1:4}$ \eqref{operator_T}.} All simulations are performed using MATLAB.
+For efficient computational handling in 3D, we employ tools from the Tensor Toolbox \cite{tensor_toolbox} and the Htucker package \cite{kressner2012htucker}.
+High-order temporal integration using DIRK is used throughout the numerical section.
+Details on the the DIRK scheme implementation in our adaptive-rank algorithm are provided in Appendix \ref{Appendix_DIRK}.
 Throughout this section, we denote the diffusion Courant number and the advection Courant-Friedrichs-Lewy (CFL) number by $\lambda_D$ and $\lambda_A$, respectively, defined as:

-where $\phi_{\text{max}}$ and $\sigma_{\text{max}}$ are the maximum of the diffusion and advection coefficients, respectively. {We set algorithmic tolerances as follows.
-We first choose the residual tolerance, $\epsilon_{\texttt{tol}}$.
-One strategy to prevent rapid growth of the extended Krylov subspaces, especially when the matrix equations contain many terms, is to choose the Krylov basis truncation threshold as $\epsilon_{\kappa} \geq \epsilon_{\texttt{tol}}$ to truncate basis vectors that are nearly linearly dependent.
-However, over-truncation may risk removing important information, slowing down convergence.
-The GMRES tolerance $\epsilon_{\texttt{GMRES}}$ is chosen as $\epsilon_{\texttt{GMRES}} < 10^{-2}\epsilon_{\texttt{tol}}$ to ensure that the error in the inner loop does not pollute the outer loop.
-The SVD truncation threshold $\epsilon$ are set to $\epsilon <10^{-2}\epsilon_{\texttt{tol}}$.
-Since truncation occurs before residual evaluations, the error introduced by solution truncation must remain below the residual tolerance.
-Otherwise, the computed solution may meet the residual threshold, but over-truncation could prevent this acceptance. } }